Drogheda

 Drogheda (/ˈdrɒhədə, ˈdrɔːdə/ DRO-həd-ə, DRAW-də; /ga/, meaning "bridge at the ford") is an industrial and port town in County Louth on the east coast of Ireland, 43 km north of Dublin.
 It is located on the Dublin–Belfast corridor on the east coast of Ireland, mostly in County Louth but with the south fringes of the town in County Meath, 40 km north of Dublin city centre.
 Drogheda had a population of 44,135 inhabitants in 2022, making it the eleventh largest settlement by population in all of Ireland, and the largest town in the Republic of Ireland, (Note: Tallaght, which also does not have city status, has about 20,000 more inhabitants than Drogheda although whether or not it can be considered a town is up for debate.) by both population and area.
-It is the second largest in County Louth with 35,990 and sixth largest in County Meath with 8,145.
+The area of Drogheda that is in Co.
+Louth has 35,990 residents, while the area of Drogheda that is in Co.
+Meath has 8,145 residents, which make up the 44,135 total.
 It is the last bridging point on the River Boyne before it enters the Irish Sea.
 The UNESCO World Heritage Site of Newgrange is located 8 km west of the town.